fabianmartins/alienattack.workshop/README.md

 **IMPORTANT**: This is another action that we DON'T WANT to be executed by hand.
 How to fix this?
 How to make the deployment of the environment to create an admin user automatically?
 Think about it.
 We will need it in another fixing workshop.

 After fixing this, try to login to the manager console again (*fixActivity 4*).
-If you get a **ParameterNotFound: null**, then proceed to the next activity.
-It will solve it, we believe.
+If you get a **ParameterNotFound: null**, then that means that we are progressing in our journey to rebuild the environment.
+Proceed to the next activity.
+It will help us to solve the issue, we hope.

 ### fixACTIVITY 8 - Systems Manager - Create the missing parameter